What is a Field Calibration for Total Stations?

 Simply press the green check mark and the tool will perform its calibration process.
 It is recommended to perform this manually whenever accuracy concerns appear, such as backsight checks after stationing are poor, a sudden change in temperature, or worry that the tool may have shifted because of jobsite vibrations.

 If calibrations fail, it is often because the mirrors or lenses pictured above are not able to be read properly.
+See this set of articles of various calibration errors.
 The first step would be to clean these lens, as mentioned in this article.
 Another reason for failure could be that the tool is beyond 5° out of level, and needs to be adjusted.

 In the images below, you can see how water can affect the collimator, especially, to be blocked by water, leading to calibration errors.
 Clearing this with a dry cloth should help.